Dakar 2021: Kevin Benavides takes lead with Stage 5 victory

 Yamaha rider Adrian van Beveren's hopes of challenging for the podium look to be over after the Frenchman dropped nearly 40 minutes after getting lost early in the stage.

-That leaves Ross Branch as the marque's only realistic hope of a top result, with the Botswanan rider holding eighth, 11 minutes behind Benavides.
+That leaves Ross Branch as the marque's only realistic hope of a top result, with the Botswanan rider holding eighth, behind erstwhile leader Skyler Howes (KTM).

 Standings after Stage 5 (Top 10):